 ASGCA members are ready to help golf course facilities take on renovation projects big and small.
-The most common reasons for renovation–overcoming economic issues, correcting maintenance problems, making adjustments in design, improving aesthetics and restoring historic value—can be understood and efficiently managed by an experienced golf course architect.
+The most common reasons for renovation—which include, overcoming economic issues, correcting maintenance problems, making adjustments in design, improving aesthetics and restoring historic value—can be understood and efficiently managed by an experienced golf course architect.

 Frequently Asked Questions